aalekhpatel07/reverse-proxy-over-vpn/README.md

 TF_VAR_digitalocean_token=<api-token-goes-here>
 ```

-2. Ensure you have [Packer](https://developer.hashicorp.com/packer) and [Terraform](https://developer.hashicorp.com/terraform) installed on your host machine.
-We'll use Packer to build the image that your VPS will run (including wireguard, and nftables both), and Terraform to deploy that image to a DigitalOcean droplet that has a publically accessible IPv4 address.
+2. Ensure you have [Ansible](https://docs.ansible.com/ansible/latest/index.html), [Packer](https://developer.hashicorp.com/packer) and [Terraform](https://developer.hashicorp.com/terraform) installed on your host machine.
+We'll use Packer to build the image that your VPS will run while provisioning Wireguard and NFTables with Ansible.
+Then we'll use Terraform to deploy that image to a DigitalOcean droplet that has a publically accessible IPv4 address.

 3. Create an SSH Key pair under `./terraform/.ssh/id_ed25519`.
 You'll be able to use this key to ssh into the VPS once its deployed (when needed):